HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 - "... we've been trying to do now is do [TANF report] each month separately as we finish it, instead of doing the whole quarter at once"

 **Project Impacts**
-- Consider how we can make the upload function flexible and generally accomodate differing flows relating to assembling TANF reports.
+- Consider how we can make the upload function flexible and generally accommodate differing flows relating to assembling TANF reports.
 - Include notifications to alert a user of an incomplete report if the upload sections at different times.